8 min read

 If you’ve never been to the Gardens By The Bay, Singapore’s iconic urban park that’s a top-ranked attraction in the world, Christmas is a wonderful time to visit.

-Pop into the Flower Dome to take in the Christmas train show floral display, which features mini train models set against a wintry landscape of America’s landmarks, then head to the Floral Fantasy exhibition for large scale topiaries and floral structures of favourite Disney characters.
+Pop into the Flower Dome to take in the Christmas train show floral display, which features mini train models set against a wintry landscape of America’s landmarks.
+Then, head to the Floral Fantasy exhibition for large-scale topiaries and floral structures of favourite Disney characters.

 Malls